Distribution Launder

 2. How do you balance flow between branches?

-Balance is achieved with matched branch geometry, calibrated orifices, adjustable gates or slot plates, and by tuning pour height and settling pocket design.
+Flow balance is achieved through matched branch geometry and calibrated orifices.
+We also use adjustable gates or slot plates, and tune the pour height and settling pocket design to ensure equal pressure and volume across all outlets.

 3. Can a distribution launder feed both degassers and filters?

 Yes.
-Typical layouts feed settling pockets first, then route metal to degassing units, followed by filtration near each branch outlet.
+A typical high-efficiency layout routes metal into settling pockets first, then through degassing units, followed by final filtration located near each individual branch outlet to ensure maximum purity.

 4. How much temperature drop should I expect across a launder?